Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 3. The Codebase Patterns And Templates file explains the planning of the implementation codebase.

+Responsibility Files:

+1. The Developers Responsibilities file lists the responsibilities of all SATB developers.

+2. The Developer X Responsibility file lists the responsibility of SATB developer X.

 Approach

 The system development consists of the below 5 levels: